Updated: Mar 21

 Of course, during all the long days leading up to Halloween, I’d be bombarded with more friends than I could handle, I was the best thing any kid could dream up for a bestie.
 But as visions of sugar plums began dancing through their heads, my friendships waned in favor of Santa and fancy wrapping paper.
 It was in the midst of one of these downslides that Sjenka appeared in the attic playroom for the very first time, while I was deeply tucked into in one of those melancholiest times of desertion.
 I was five.

 I ran my hand down the surface while gazing into the world on the other side, that opposite world, what my mom called the Gegenwelt.
-“It’s where your ÜbelSelbst lives.
+“It’s the world that thrives on the other side of the looking glass.
+It’s where your ÜbelSelbst lives.
 Your other self.
 Your darker version.”
 She’d warned me, but Sjenka had never been anything but sweet and wonderful.

 “Whatever happened to you Sjenka?
 Where did you go?”
 I half expected to find Sjenka waiting on the other side, but the mirror only reflected the room behind me.
 This was where Sjenka lived.
 On the other side of the mirror.